seanox/aspect-js/manual/en/markup.md

 ```

 When inserting content from the DataSource, script blocks are automatically
-changed to composite/javascript and are only executed by the renderer.
-This
+changed to composite/javascript and only executed by the renderer.
+This ensures
-ensures that the JavaScript is only executed depending on surrounding condition
+that the JavaScript is only executed depending on the enclosing condition
-attributes.
+attribute.

 ### interval